Riccardo Colacito

 Ranjit Thomas has served as a faculty advisor to the Applied Investment Management (AIM) class since 2019.
 He is a portfolio manager at Spice Capital Advisors, an investment management firm in Raleigh.
 Prior to this, he was a Partner at Tracer Capital, a long short equities fund in New York.
 He has also worked at the private equity unit of Swiss Re and at the Boston Consulting Group in New York and Asia.

 He graduated with an MBA from the Indian Institute of Management Calcutta and a bachelor’s degree in electrical engineering from the Indian Institute of Technology Madras.
-He is a CFA charterholder and serves on the Board of the CFA Society of North Carolina.
+He is a CFA charterholder and has served on the Board of the CFA Society of North Carolina.